 This is common as well.
 As individuals have demonstrated proficiency in a particular application or business domain, we have funneled all the work to them.
 While we want people to become proficient, we don’t want just one person per system or domain.
 This causes organizational inefficiencies and key person risks.

-- Align Incentives to both Individual Skill Growth and Team Work - Review how the performance management systems incent behavior and align them to individual development, team work, and team productivity.
+- Align Incentives to both Individual Skill Growth and Team Work – Review how the performance management systems incent behavior and align them with individual development, teamwork, and team productivity.

 - Don’t Reward Individual Hero Behavior – It may not be obvious that it is short-term thinking to reward someone for working a few all-nighters or weekends to save the organization from failure.
 Better to reward someone for delivering what the team planned and executed together.